backdrop-contrib/smart_ip/README.txt

 Description:
 Smart IP identify visitor's geographical location (longitude/latitude), country, region, city and postal code based on the IP address of the user.
-These information will be stored at Drupal $user->data object with array key 'geoip_location' upon login of the user but optionally it can be disabled at Smart IP admin page.
+These information will be stored at session variable ($_SESSION) with array key 'smart_ip' and  Drupal
+$user->data object with array key 'geoip_location' upon login of the user but optionally it can be disabled at Smart IP admin page.
 Other modules can use the function smart_ip_get_location($ip_address) that returns an array containing the visitor's ISO 3166 2-character country code, longitude, latitude, region, city and postal code.
 It provides a feature for you to perform your own IP lookup and admin spoofing of an arbitrary IP for testing purposes.

 Maxmind's database is the source of Smart IP database that makes the association between IP address and geographical location (longitude/latitude), region, city and postal code.
 It can